Phonon-mediated superconductivity in doped monolayer materials: Discussion of graphene results

-Here, \(\tilde{u}=u N_0\), where \(u\) is the constant repulsive interaction strength that is added on top of the attractive interaction close to the Fermi surface, and \(N_0\) is the density of states at the Fermi surface, whereas \(W\) is the band width and \(\omega_D\) the Debye frequency.
-For strong Coulomb repulsion, the renormalization is suppressed down to values of \(1/\log (W/\hbar \omega_D)\), so that Cooper pair formation is possible despite the Coulomb repulsion being much stronger than the attraction at the Fermi surface.
+Here, \(u\) is the constant repulsive interaction strength that is added on top of the attractive interaction close to the Fermi surface, \(N_0\) is the density of states at the Fermi surface, \(W\) is the electron band width, and \(\omega_D\) the Debye frequency.
+For strong Coulomb repulsion, the renormalization is suppressed down to values of \(1/\ln (W/\hbar \omega_D)\), so that Cooper pair formation is possible despite the Coulomb repulsion being much stronger than the attraction at the Fermi surface.

-In the graphene case, simple estimates for the renormalization \(\mu^*\) gives a value of \(0.2\) in the presence of strong Coulomb interaction.
-This is larger, but not very far away from first principle calculations~\cite{Si2013} arriving at 0.10-0.15.
-This is of the same order as the electron-phonon coupling strength itself when we dope the system down towards the van Hove singularity.
-Since the simple Anderson-Morel model predicts absence of superconductivity for \(\mu^* \geq \lambda\) and we expect to be quite close to this situation, based on these simple estimates, we would expect the Coulomb interactions to have a dramatic effect on the critical temperature of the superconducting transition.
-Our detailed solution of the gap equation in the presence of Coulomb interaction, confirms that the Coulomb interaction reduces the critical temperature significantly, even at rather small Coulomb interaction strengths.
-Furthermore, this implies that although boosting the electron-phonon coupling \(\lambda\) would be essential for realizing superconductivity in graphene or graphene-like materials, within the realistic regime for \(\lambda\), one cannot make predictions regarding superconductivity without also taking the repulsive Coulomb interaction into account explicitly.
+In the graphene case, simple estimates for the renormalization \(\mu^*\) give a value of \(0.2\) in the presence of strong Coulomb interaction.
+This is larger than, but not very far away from, estimates~\cite{Si2013, Margine2014} based on the long wavelength limit, arriving at 0.10-0.15.
+Since the simple Morel-Anderson model predicts the absence of superconductivity for \(\mu^* \geq \lambda\) and we expect to be quite close to this situation, we would expect the Coulomb interactions to have a dramatic effect on the critical temperature of the superconducting transition.
+Our detailed solution of the gap equation in the presence of Coulomb interaction confirms this picture.
+Although boosting the electron-phonon coupling \(\lambda\) would be essential for realizing superconductivity in graphene or graphene-like materials, within the realistic regime for \(\lambda\), the repulsive Coulomb interaction also has to be taken into account explicitly.

-Typically, calculations of the critical temperature are notoriously unreliable.
+Calculations of the critical temperature are notoriously unreliable.
 On the other hand, the Fermi surface structure of the gap calculated in this paper should give reasonable estimates for the ${\bf k}$-space modulation of the gap on the Fermi-surface.
-In the absence of a Coulomb interaction, the gap is remarkably uniform on the Fermi surface, the highly anisotropic shape of the Fermi surface itself notwithstanding.
-It is the Coulomb interaction that introduces non-uniform gap structure along the Fermi surface.
-This is in accordance with the observation that systems with strong Coulomb interaction tend to have anisotropic gap structures~\cite{BlackSchaffer2014}.
-Such gap structures can in principle be measured by ARPES.
+The modulations we find within our methodology are similar and of the same order as in Ref.~\onlinecite{Margine2014}.
+The modulations are small, but could in principle be measured by ARPES.